 "ABCDE" rule

-Changes in the size, shape, color, or feel of a mole are often the first warning signs of melanoma.
-These changes can occur in an existing mole, or melanoma may appear as a new or unusual-looking mole.
+Changes in the size, shape, color, or feel of a mole or skin lesion are often the first warning signs of melanoma.
+A skin lesion is an area of skin that is different from the surrounding skin.
+These changes can occur in an existing mole or lesion, or melanoma may appear as a new or unusual-looking mole or lesion.
 The "ABCDE" rule is helpful in remembering the warning signs of melanoma:

-Asymmetry.
-The shape of one-half of the mole does not match the other.
+• Asymmetry.
+The shape of one-half of the skin lesion does not match the other.

-Color.
+• Color.
 Shades of black, brown, and tan may be present.
-Areas of white, gray, red, or blue may also be seen.
+Areas of white, gray, pink, red, or blue may also be seen.

-Evolving.
-The mole has been changing in size, shape, color, or appearance, or it is growing in an area of previously normal skin.
-Also, when melanoma develops in an existing mole, the texture of the mole may change and become hard or lumpy.
-The skin lesion may feel different and may itch, ooze, or bleed, but a melanoma skin lesion usually does not cause pain.
+• Evolving.
+The mole or lesion has been changing in size, shape, color, or appearance, or it is growing in an area of previously normal skin.
+Also, when melanoma develops in an existing mole or lesion, its texture may change and become hard or lumpy.
+The mole or lesion may feel different and may itch, ooze, or bleed, but a melanoma skin lesion usually does not cause pain.

 When to see a doctor